paultanger/COVID_LIC/README.md

 For now, the best way is clone or fork the repo.
 The data files have not been uplodated yet, so please contact the author for assistance.

 ## How to use
+The data files required for this project are being hosted here: https://drive.google.com/file/d/1naUVZuKa61fosltkoIjhIQJ8XeKROcnO/view?usp=sharing
+You will need to update the relative directories for these files in the scripts based on where you unzip the data.

 This is a work in progress and some files need to be cleaned up but the key places to start are these files:

 * These capture and consolidate data: